Tips and tutorials

 We’ve come a long way since Industrial Light & Magic changed visual effects forever, with its groundbreaking efforts in a galaxy far, far away.
 Today, powerful software makes it possible to create comparable effects from the comfort of your own home.

-So, to celebrate Star Wars Day 2020, we thought we’d show you how to recreate that famous jump to lightspeed effect from scratch.
+So, to celebrate Star Wars Day, we thought we’d show you how to recreate that famous jump to lightspeed effect from scratch.
 It’s the perfect tutorial to do with your kids, too!
-All you need is Adobe Photoshop (help from a wookie is optional).
+All you need is Adobe Photoshop CC (opens in new tab)(help from a wookie is optional).
 May the fourth be with you…

 • See more Make your own Lightsaber in Photoshop